geocomPP/sdv/chapter.md

 ### Experimenting with line colour and line widths

-In addition to conforming to colour conventions, line colour and width offer important parameters, which are often overlooked tools for increasing the legibility of a graphic.
+In addition to conforming to colour conventions, line colour and width offer important parameters that are often overlooked tools for increasing the legibility of a graphic.
 As the code below demonstrates, it is possible to adjust line colour through using the `colour` parameter and the line width using the `lwd` parameter.
 The impact of